Ita Maximowna: Productions

 Maximowna designed stage and costumes for around 400 productions of operas and plays.
 Her first production was a double bill of Arthur Schnitzler's Grüner Kakadu and Franz Werfel's Kammersänger at the Berlin Renaissance Theatre in 1945.
 In 1953, she designed Mozart's Die Zauberflöte for the Städtische Oper Berlin, directed by Rennert.
 In 1955, she designed the work for Oper Frankfurt, conducted by Georg Solti.

 For the Vienna State Opera, she created sets for Salome by Richard Strauss (1957), Mozart's Le nozze di Figaro (1958), Rossini's La Cenerentola and Il turco in Italia, and Verdi's Un ballo in maschera (1982).
 She designed the scene at the Salzburg Festival for Le nozze di Figaro from 1957, Die Zauberflöte from 1959, Ariadne auf Naxos by Richard Strauss from 1964, and Mozart's Così fan tutte from 1972, all directed by Rennert.
 The 1972 production was conducted by Karl Böhm.

 In 1962, she made her debut at the Metropolitan Opera in New York City, designing Verdi's Un ballo in maschera, conducted by Nello Santi who also made his debut, with Leonie Rysanek and Carlo Bergonzi in the leading roles.
 A reviewer called her "one of the most sensitive and imaginative of contemporary designers".
 The same year, she designed for Puccini's Der Mantel (Il tabarro) at the Staatstheater Stuttgart, conducted by Ferdinand Leitner.
 In 1965, she designed for the world premiere of Klebe's Jacobowsky und der Oberst at the Hamburg State Opera.

-Designs
+Costume and stage designs

 Maximowna's designs have been described as "luftig-poetisch" (airy and poetic).